 Occasionally, bed-wetting is a sign of something more significant, including:

-- Sleep apnea – If a child snores a lot or otherwise shows signs of sleep apnea, Dr. Rhee will investigate further.
+- Sleep apnea.
+If a child snores a lot or otherwise shows signs of sleep apnea, further investigation through your child’s pediatrician should be pursued.
 Otherwise, this isn’t a first course of evaluation of a child with bed-wetting issues.

-- Diabetes – A urine sample can also detect diabetes in children.
+- Diabetes mellitus.
+A urine sample can also detect diabetes in children.